wm-team/WMCTF2022/README.md

-# WMCTF 2022 OFFICAL WRITE-UP
+# WMCTF 2022 OFFICIAL WRITE-UP

 Due to some special reasons, the zero solution challenge does not release the wp